 Many of those who are trafficked into the UK or within the UK may have been brought here for the purpose of domestic work.
 Domestic workers can enter the UK, lawfully, on an Overseas Domestic Worker (ODW) visa or on a diplomatic visa under Tier 5 of the points-based system.
 In both cases, the visa application will have been sponsored by the person’s employer.
 These provisions are in parts 5 and 6A of the Immigration Rules, respectively.
 Some 17,000 -19,000 such visas are granted yearly.

-Others will have come to the UK unlawfully, often entering the UK on a visit visa which their trafficker has procured for them.
+Others will have come to the UK unlawfully, often entering the UK on a visit or other visa which their trafficker has procured for them.

 In this section, we look at the position of domestic workers who have applied to come to the UK lawfully as domestic workers under the Immigration Rules.

-There have been many changes to the lawful domestic worker routes in the last few years, in part due to the Home Office Office’s awareness that many of those coming under these routes have been exploited in the UK.
-Following the Rule changes brought in on 6 April 2012, a domestic worker in a private household can now remain in the UK for no more than six months, accompanying a visitor to the UK and a diplomatic domestic worker can remain in the UK in this role for no more than five years.
+There have been many changes to the lawful domestic worker routes in the last few years, in part due to the Home Office Office’s awareness that many of those coming under these routes have been unlawfully exploited in the UK.
+Following the Rule changes brought in on 6 April 2012, a domestic worker in a private household can now remain in the UK for no more than six months, to accompany a visitor to the UK; and a diplomatic domestic worker can remain in the UK in this role for no more than five years.